Revealing the castle’s story from its earliest times to the present day and exploring four key themes:

 We are open

-9.30am to 5pmWe recommend booking online in advance for the best price and to guarantee entry.Buy tickets
+9.30am to 6pmWe recommend booking online in advance for the best price and to guarantee entry..
+Please note the castle will be closed 9-11 August.Buy tickets